This Website Tells You When Men Are Talking Too Much

 The website is intended to highlight real diversity in tech and other contexts.

-“I think people are talking a lot about diversity, but it's also very easy to get into a situation where companies are incentivised to *look* like they are addressing diversity with flashy events and initiatives, and then do nothing behind the scenes,” Deng tells PAPER.
-"I also see some tokenising going on, where certain individuals and organisations are consistently held up as examples of diversity in tech.”
+“I think people are talking a lot about diversity, but it's also very easy to get into a situation where companies are incentivized to *look* like they are addressing diversity with flashy events and initiatives, and then do nothing behind the scenes,” Deng tells PAPER.
+"I also see some tokenizing going on, where certain individuals and organizations are consistently held up as examples of diversity in tech.”

 And Deng wants people to use this simple tool for other purposes than comparing men and women.